 1. Make a plan to have an open conversation and for you, the patient, to take the lead

 “Often fear or discomfort is a barrier to discussing cancer treatment options openly.
 It’s scary to talk about options and the realities of the situation.
-Sometimes people inaccurately believe that frank discussion about options will weaken hopefulness or foster negativity,” says Holly Sullivan, LCSW, Mind-Body Therapist at Cancer Treatment Centers of America® (CTCA) at Western Regional Medical Center in Phoenix, Arizona.
+Sometimes people inaccurately believe that frank discussion about options will weaken hopefulness or foster negativity,” says a mind-body therapist at Cancer Treatment Centers of America® (CTCA).

 Preparing yourself to have a productive conversation can help you overcome fears and discomfort about what may happen.
 Make a list of topics you want to cover with your family and set the agenda when your family is ready to meet.